La Goulue: Like Old-Times

 When that evening I shared the good news of the return of La Goulue with my favorite dining companion, he insisted we return for dinner another night.
 And so we did.
 Besides the Parisian ambiance, the thoughtful service and the fine food - the tuna tartare appetizer was divine! - it was such fun with everyone talking about how happy they were to be back.
 That evening we dined early, and o the tables you see were filled within the hour.
 Isn't the room heavenly?

 I'd have to say that being back at La Goulou was like old times, but even better.
 You see, after an absence of nine years, we could fully appreciate what we had been missing.
 As Audrey Hepburn once said: Paris is always a good idea.
 As is La Goulue, a reincarnation of old Paris in 21st century New York.

 Located at 29 East 61st Street, a few steps off Madison Avenue, the restaurant is open for lunch 12 Noon to 3 PM and for dinner 5:30 PM to 11:00 PM.
 On Sunday 5:30 PM to 10:00 PM.
 Reservations necessary.

-And that's all for this week mes amis...hope to see you back next week when I'll the coffee ready and will tell you about an extraordinary exhibition opening at Met Fifth: Private Parks, Public Gardens: Provence.
+And that's all for this week mes amis...
+Hope to see you back next week when I'll have the coffee ready and will tell you about an extraordinary exhibition opening at Met Fifth: Private Parks, Public Gardens: Provence.
 In the meanwhile, may life be good to you.

-If you'd like to see the on-going influence of the legendary French designer Majorelle here the Upper East Side, click here, and if you'd like to know more about the times of La Goulue, a cabaret dancer in Paris immortalized by Toulouse Lautrec, click here.
+If you'd like to see the ongoing influence of the legendary French designer Majorelle here the Upper East Side, click here, and if you'd like to know more about the times of La Goulue, a cabaret dancer in Paris immortalized by Toulouse Lautrec, be sure to click here.